tinyvision-ai-inc/tinyclunx33_public/Docs/appnote_mipi_to_uvc_core.md

 - Lower 2 bits of Wishbone address are ignored
 - CSR regions provide stream-specific configuration and status
 - USB Manager regions handle USB enumeration and UVC descriptor management
+- The `wb_csr` block provides an `LMMI` interface to communicate with various Lattice cores such as the MIPI Rx DPHY.
+This is mapped in the `wb_csr` block at an offset of `0x400`.
+For example, the CSI block for stream 0 will be mapped at registers starting at `0xb200_0400`.

 ### Performance Considerations

-- Maximum throughput depends on USB speed (USB 2.0/3.0)
+- Maximum throughput depends on USB speed (USB 2.0/3.0) as well as host side USB hardware and stack.
-- Stream bandwidth is shared between the video streams
+- The USB3 Stream bandwidth is shared between the video streams.
+Aim for a maximum of 3.4Gbps of data between all streams as a peak number.
 - FIFO depth affects latency and throughput characteristics.

 ## References